 Even the best imagery won’t translate if not presented to the right audience.
 Think about which images will work better on your website versus your LinkedIn page versus your Facebook page.
 Then find out where different types of clients spend their time – and post accordingly.

 The moral of the story is that you don’t want to treat imagery as an afterthought.
-Instead, respect the documentation of your work as a business development tool that can enhance your brand.
+Instead, respect the documentation of your work as an integral part of construction marketing and a business development tool that can enhance your brand.
 Providing high-quality photos and information across all your marketing materials can go a long way in creating trust – even with people you have yet to engage.
 It might even inspire them to pick up the phone or shoot you an email.

 We will send you our latest insights from Louder Builder as they are released.